JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-agp-9-migration.md

     alias(libs.plugins.kotlinAndroid)
     ```
 5. In the `composeApp/build.gradle.kts` file update the namespace in the `kotlin.androidLibrary {}` block
-   so that it doesn't conflict with the app's namespace, for example:
+   so that it doesn't conflict with the app's namespace.
+For example:

     ```kotlin
     kotlin {